Orlz/Psychedelic_Knowledge_Graphs/README.md

  Further Research           | 5_scripts_for_future_research
 ```

-_More detailed information on each of the steps can be found in their individual README pages._
+_Each step of the pipeline is detailed with more information in their individual README pages._

 ## Using the Scripts